What to Eat at Tonghua (Linjiang Street) Night Market in Taipei

 These are traditional Taiwanese ice cream, which tastes lighter and less creamy that normal ice cream.
 It’s more like sorbet.

-Some of the more interesting flavors on offer include custard apple (釋迦), dragon fruit (火龍果), butterfly pea (蝴蝶豌豆), longan (龍眼), and melon (哈密瓜).
-Some are dairy-free but most have a little bit of milk – vegans should ask first.
+Some of the more interesting flavors on offer include custard apple (釋迦), butterfly pea (蝴蝶豌豆), longan (龍眼), and melon (哈密瓜).

 While you may feel the urge to turn back as the food stalls taper off, it’s worth continuing to the end for one shop in particular.
 Heavenly Scent Tofu (天香豆腐, Tian Xiang or Tien Hsiang Tofu) is another extremely good stinky tofu spot.
 This one has even nabbed a Michelin Bib Gourmand award in the past.